rsmith-nl/ft232-pms5003/README.rst

 unloaded.
 On FreeBSD this is accomplished by commenting out the ``nomatch`` statement in ``/etc/devd/usb.conf`` that loads ``uftdi`` driver and restarting ``devd``.

+If you do not want to use pyftdi, check out the ``native`` branch.
+That branch uses the native driver.

 This program has been written for Python 3 on the FreeBSD operating system version 11.1.
 I expect it will work on other POSIX systems, and maybe even on